jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 - **Focus on**: Plain, simple foods; fruits and vegetables; whole grains; small amounts of fish or chicken (if desired)

 This diet is usually suggested to begin 1-2 weeks before the ceremony.

-#### Commentary
+What I find confusing is the lack of specificity in both recommendations and justification.

+I think there are at least two things going on here.
-These recommendations largely align with a [whole food plant-based diet]({{< relref "health" >}}).
+On one hand, recommendations largely align with a [whole food plant-based diet]({{< relref "health" >}}).
+It's a good idea to eat healthy food.
-In addition, tyramine should be avoided due to potentially dangerous interactions.[^weiss2018] However, the issue is not just tyramine.
+On the other hand, tyramine should be avoided due to potentially dangerous interactions.[^weiss2018] However, the issue is not limited to tyramine.
-Protein consumption affects the pharmacodynamics of Daime.
+Vegans need to know that the pharmacodynamics of Daime are vividly affected by protein consumption.
 Instead of experiencing a pleasantly strong subjective effect for about two hours, protein buffers the force of the Daime.
-Consequently, participants may feel little (mostly sober) for most of the time, followed by an unpleasantly strong, brief burst of Daime after 1-2 hours.
+Consequently, participants may feel little (mostly sober) for much of the time, followed by an unpleasantly strong, brief burst of Daime after 1-2 hours.
-Both animal and plant proteins are equally potent in interfering with Daime.
 To mitigate this effect, it's only necessary to minimize protein intake about 8-12 hours prior to the ceremony.

 ### Lyrics